 Let's be clear: most mouthwashes are FDA-approved, which means they are manufactured according to the safety standards passed by the U.S. Government.
-Most of the chemicals in your mouthwash are used in very small doses, so there isn't a massive health risk.
+Most of the chemicals in your mouthwash are used in minimal doses, so there isn't a massive health risk.

 However, it's important that you understand that risk does exist.
 Your exposure to these chemicals can lead to negative effects.
-If you're trying to reduce chemical exposure, you'd do well to find alternatives to the commercially sold mouthwashes.
+If you're trying to reduce chemical exposure, you will do well to find alternatives to the commercially sold mouthwashes.

 Want to rinse your mouth and teeth WITHOUT exposing yourself to chemicals and alcohol?
 Try these natural alternatives:

 According to the National Institutes for Health, up to 73% of children under the age of 11 suffer from gum disease, while 42% of these same children have already experienced tooth decay and cavities.

 Oral hygiene is SO important for your children, which is why it's vital that you teach them to brush their teeth at a young age.